CatoLynx/HD44780/README.md

 ```

 By using pin 18 for the backlight control, it's once again possible to dim the backlight since this pin is the only available hardware PWM pin of the Pi, so I recommend using this one.
+If you are using the `DummyBackend` backend, the pin numbers don't matter.

 Input pinmaps
 -------------